LeastAuthority/leastauthority.com/docs/operations.rst

 Pick whatever AWS zones and cluster name you like.
 Stick to AWS because LeastAuthority.com has various AWS dependencies.
 The ``--dns-zone`` should be a zone managed by `AWS Route53`_.
-The SSH public key will be installed on the AWS instances that host the Kubernetes cluster.
+The SSH public key (RSA only due to AWS restrictions) will be installed on the AWS instances that host the Kubernetes cluster.
 The security of this key is critical to the security of the cluster.
 Use a good key and keep it safe.

 The next step is to customize the cluster configuration.
 For example, customize the size of the master or the number of workers (set ``${EDITOR}``!)::

   kops edit ig \
-      --name useast1.staging.leastauthority.com master-us-east-1a
+      --name useast1.staging.leastauthority.com master-us-east-1c
   kops edit ig \
       --name useast1.staging.leastauthority.com nodes